-JBL’s Club One are well-built, look great and sound very good too, and offer a number of ways to customise your experience.
-They just fall short of top status due to tough competition, and a noise-cancelling performance that’s on the lighter side.
+JBL’s Club One are well-built, look great and sound good too.
+They fall short of the top tier headphones due to tough competition, and a noise-cancelling performance that’s not the strongest.

 - Clean and natural-sounding presentation

-The JBL CLUB ONE (all capitals), is the audio brand’s attempt to gatecrash the premium noise-cancelling party that’s currently being enjoyed by the likes of Bose and Sony.
+The Club One is JBL’s attempt at gate-crashing the premium noise-cancelling party currently being enjoyed by the likes of Bose and Sony.

 It’s a task that’s no easy feat, but JBL appears confident it has what it takes to make a splash.
 The overall performance of the Club One headphones indicates its confidence is not misplaced, either.